-What Test-Optional Means for College Admissions
+What Test-Optional Policies Really Mean for College Applicants

 Over 1,000 public and private colleges and universities across the U.S. no longer require standardized SAT or ACT test scores.
 These test-optional institutions find that letting go of these requirements results in greater diversity.
 But do students really benefit from the option?
 And does it make more sense to skip the tests or submit them with your application?
 It depends—read on and find out.